Rahul-Kawade/Acessment/README.md

 # Run the script in sql server from DB folder
 # Update connection string
 # Restore all packages
+# Set as a Startup project for 'ContactMVC'
 # Enjoy the Application